Product

 Do I need special tools to install the track?

 This depends on your wall structure.
 Mounting track to concrete walls or other masonry surfaces is more difficult simply because the wall surface is so much more difficult to drill into.
-That being said, installing most any of our systems to most walls is a rather common Do-It-Yourself (DIY) activity.
-It has been done more than 40,000 times.
+Installing most of our systems on most walls is a rather common Do-It-Yourself (DIY) activity.

 Feel free to download the Install Guide for the system/product you are considering so you can preview the installation steps.